C++ Core Guidelines: Accessing Objects in a Hierarchy

 p[1].x = 7; // overwrite D[0].y

-Decay is the name of an implicit conversion, that applies lvalue-to-rvalue, array-to-pointer, and function-to-pointer conversions removing const and volatile qualifiers.
-That means in the concrete example you can call a function accepting a D* with an array of D's.
-The argument d of the following function will have a pointer to the first element of D. Valuable information such as the length of the array of D's is lost.
+Decay is the name of an implicit conversion that applies lvalue-to-rvalue, array-to-pointer, and function-to-pointer conversions removing const and volatile qualifiers.
+In the concrete example, you can call a function accepting a D* with an array of D‘s.
+The argument d of the following function will have a pointer to the first element of D. Valuable information, such as the length of the array of D‘s, is lost.

 void use(D* d);